-This obviously limits the amount of money that the bookmaker can earn, and some shops have even closed as a result of dropped profits.
+This obviously limits the amount of money that the bookmaker can earn, and some shops have even closed as a result of loss of income.

 This highlights as well as anything else that the betting shops were heavily reliant on casino games to keep them running as more and more people switch to online betting.
-The betting side of things alone barely keeps the lights on, it’s the FOBTs making all the profits.
+The betting side of things alone barely keeps the lights on, it’s the FOBTs keeping it afloat.

 What Makes the Bookies the Most Money?